sfavorite/R_neural_net/readme.md

 I have tested this software using the Iris and [MNIST database](http://yann.lecun.com/exdb/mnist/) of handwritten digits.
 The Iris dataset comes with R and you can get the MNIST data I used [here](https://github.com/sfavorite/neural_net_hand_written_digits/blob/master/ex4data.RData).

+### Iris example

+An example of using this neural net with the Iris Data set that is included with the R system.

 ## Version Info